asishk7021/Wildfire-Scar-Mapping/README.md

 # Wildfire Scar Mapping - Multi-Model Experimental Repository

 This repository contains a comprehensive collection of state-of-the-art deep learning models for wildfire scar mapping and change detection experiments using satellite imagery.
-The project focuses on wildfire detection and damage assessment using various architectures including CNNs, Transformers, and modern State Space Models (SSMs) like Mamba.
+The project focuses on burnt area mapping using various architectures including UNets and modern State Space Models (SSMs) like Mamba.

 ## Project Overview